Michigan cleaning business license and insurance requirements

 In Michigan, registering your business with the state varies based on your business structure.
 If you’re operating as a limited liability company (LLC), limited partnership (LP), or corporation, you need to register with the Michigan Department of Treasury or the Michigan Secretary of State.

-You can complete registration online through the Michigan Department of Treasury’s Online New Business Registration process1 or the Corporations Online Filing System (COFS) at the Michigan Secretary of State.
+You can complete registration online through the Michigan Department of Treasury’s Online New Business Registration process or the Corporations Online Filing System (COFS) through the Michigan Secretary of State.

 However, if you’re a sole proprietor, there’s no need for state registration.

-2. File a fictitious business statement if needed
+2. File a fictitious business name statement, if needed

 Suppose you plan to start your cleaning business and operate under a name other than your legal name (e.g., “John Smith’s Cleaning Services”).
 In that case, you may need to file a “Doing Business As” (DBA) or fictitious business statement with the appropriate county or city government.